ianmadez/YouParts/README.md

 #### Regional Price Search

-Select a component and use **Search Regional Stores** to search supported marketplaces:
+Select a component and use **Search Regional Stores** to search any marketplace, right now the web-app comes with:

 * AliExpress
 * Shopee